CortexPE/TeaSpoon/README.md

 Contributions are very welcome :smile:<br />You may contribute by opening a Pull Request and if it has been proven to be correct & working, I'll surely merge it.

 # Installation
-Installation is easy, Just download the [latest "TeaSpoon.phar"](http://cortexpe.xyz:8080/job/TeaSpoon/lastSuccessfulBuild/artifact/TeaSpoon.phar) from my Jenkins Build Server then drag and drop it to your ```./plugins/``` folder...
+Installation is easy, Just download the latest phar from my [Jenkins Build Server](http://cortexpe.xyz:8080/job/TeaSpoon/lastSuccessfulBuild/artifact/TeaSpoon.phar) or from [Poggit](https://poggit.pmmp.io/ci/CortexPE/TeaSpoon/~) then drag and drop it to your ```./plugins/``` folder...

 # Finished & Planned Features
  - Worlds